betingrich/Bugatti/README.md

 The *BUGATTI* is released under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy the diverse features of the *BUGATTI*  to enhance your Whatsapp more enjoyable ☣Powered by King Marisel
+Enjoy the diverse features of the *𝑩𝑼𝑮𝑨𝑻𝑻𝑰*  to enhance your Whatsapp more enjoyable ☣Powered by King Marisel
 .
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>